Spider-Man (pinball)

 Spider-Man is a pinball machine designed by Steve Ritchie and manufactured by Stern Pinball that was first released in June 2007.
 The table encompasses all three films in Sam Raimi's Spider-Man trilogy, which in turn were based on the prior comics and television series.
+The machine is designed by Steve Ritchie and programmed by Lyman Sheats.
+In addition to the standard version a "Black" edition was produced at the same time, limited to 500 machines.